Among the 'Unbanked,' Prepaid Cards More Popular Than Cat Videos

 This affinity is undeniable.
 Although representing just 7 percent of the adult population, the unbanked make up 23 percent of prepaid card users, according to TD Bank’s just-released Checking Experience Index study.

 The unbanked’s disproportionate use is also fueling a national prepaid card trend.
 The Nilson Report said that the 50 largest U.S. banks and credit union issuers of prepaid cards, accounted for $118.09 in spending at merchants in 2013, up from $76.7 billion in 2012.
-That figure is supposed to soar to $168.4 billion by 2015.
+That figure soared to nearly $200 billion in 2015.

 Why banks like them